Estadio Héctor Espino

 The Héctor Espino Baseball Stadium (Estadio de Béisbol Héctor Espino) is a baseball stadium located in Hermosillo, Sonora, Mexico.
 The field is located in the north side of the city.
-It is home to the Naranjeros de Hermosillo (Hermosillo Orange Pickers) of the Mexican Pacific League.
+It was home to the Naranjeros de Hermosillo (Hermosillo Orange Pickers) of the Mexican Pacific League until 2013.

-In October 1972, the stadium was opened to the public and originally known as was known as "Coloso del Choyal" or the Choyal Colossus.
+On 4 October 1972, the stadium was opened to the public and originally known as was known as "Coloso del Choyal" or the Choyal Colossus.
 When first built, the stadium had a capacity of 10,000.
-As of 2012 the stadium holds 15,000 spectators.
+It was remodeled in 1997 to hold a capacity of 15,000.

 In 1976, the stadium was officially renamed for Héctor Espino, a famous Mexican baseball player.
 Espino's career spanned 24 seasons, from 1960 to 1984.